Th3Shadowbroker/Petya2-Patch/Readme.md

 ### Important

-Use this tool at your own risk!
+* Use this tool at your own risk!
+* The smb-service will be restarted if needed by another software.

 ### License